mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/04-liferay-navigation/02-page-hierarchy.markdown

 Drag and drop pages to reorder their position in the page hierarchy (and subsequently the default navigation that users see), and to nest them as subpages.
+This can be done through both the Pages Administration and the Page Tree View.
 The page at the top of the list is the *Home* page that users see automatically when visiting your Site.

 1. Click *Go to Site* to view the organization of the navigation menu.
-You can see the order of the pages matches the order of the pages from Site Administration.
+You can see the order of the pages matches the order of the pages in the hierarchy.

     ![Figure 8: You can see the order of pages in Site Administration vs. how they appear on the site.](../../../../images/navigation-practical1.png)

-2. Drag the *About Us* page above the *Welcome* page in the list.
-It automatically becomes the *Home* page.
+2. Drag a page above an existing page to place it higher in the hierarchy, or drag it on top of a page to nest it as a child page.

 3. Click *Go to Site* to see how this affects your menu.
+The example in the figure below moves the *About Us* page above the *Welcome* page in the list, making it the *Home* page.

     ![Figure 9: *About Us* is now the home page, and *Welcome* is second in the nav.](../../../../images/navigation-practical2.png)

-4. Drag *About Us* on top of *Welcome* to nest it.

-5. Click *Go to Site* one more time to see how nested pages appear.
+    The example in this figure nest the *About Us* page underneath the *Welcome* page.

 ![Figure 10: *About Us* is now nested under *Welcome* and appear when you mouse-over *Welcome*.](../../../../images/navigation-practical3.png)